Baclofen Abuse Side Effects, Symptoms, and Addiction Treatment

 Various types of treatment for a baclofen use disorder may include a combination of the following:

 Detox: Detox is typically the first step in treating a substance use disorder.
-During this time, you slowly wean yourself off of baclofen and any other drugs you are taking so that your body can get used to no longer having drugs in its system to function normally.
-Once you are stabilized, a treatment professional will evaluate you so you can transition to the next step of treatment.
+During this time, you slowly wean yourself off baclofen and any other drugs you are taking so that your body can get used to no longer having drugs in its system to function normally.
+Once you are stabilized, a treatment professional will evaluate you so that you can transition to the next step of treatment.
 Learn about 3-day, 5-day, and 7-day detox programs.

-Inpatient treatment: Inpatient treatment allows you to live at the treatment facility throughout your program, during which you will receive intensive treatment including individual therapy, medication management, and group therapy.
-Inpatient is ideal if you need a higher level of care and supervision during your recovery, such as in the case of those dealing with co-occurring substance abuse.
-During inpatient treatment, medical care providers help address any other substance use disorders or mental health issues you are facing in addition to baclofen abuse.
+Inpatient treatment: Inpatient treatment allows you to live at the treatment facility throughout your program, during which time you will receive intensive treatment that includes individual therapy, medication management, and group therapy.
+Inpatient rehab is ideal if you need a higher level of care and supervision during your recovery, such as in the case of those dealing with co-occurring substance abuse and mental health issues.
+In inpatient treatment, medical care providers will address any other substance use disorders or mental health issues you are facing in addition to baclofen abuse.

-Outpatient: Outpatient treatment allows you to continue living at home while attending rehab on a regular basis.
+Outpatient treatment: Outpatient treatment allows you to continue living at home while attending rehab on a regular basis.
 This is a great option if you cannot take time away from your family, pet, school, work, or other responsibilities.
-Outpatient treatment relies heavily on group therapy and counseling, but may also provide medication management.
+Outpatient treatment relies heavily on group therapy and counseling, but it may also provide medication management.

-Support groups: There are many support groups available to you before, during, and after treatment; 12-step groups are great supplements to any treatment program.
-Alternatives to the 12-step model exist too, and both approaches provide social support while you work the steps to maintain sobriety, even as you transition out of treatment.
+Support groups: There are many support groups available to you before, during, and after treatment.
+12-Step groups are great supplements to any treatment program.
+Alternatives to the 12-Step model exist too, and both approaches provide social support to help you maintain sobriety, even as you transition out of treatment.

-Aftercare: Recovery lasts a lifetime, so after you finish treatment, one of the keys to long-term sobriety is figuring out what works best for you.
-Before you transition out of treatment it is important that you work on an aftercare plan so that you feel more prepared to handle triggers or urges to use.
-For some people, aftercare involves regularly seeing a therapist and staying engaged with their 12-step program either as a member or an alum.
-It is important to find an aftercare strategy that works best for you.
+Aftercare programs: Recovery lasts a lifetime, so after you finish treatment, one of the keys to long-term sobriety is figuring out what works best for you.
+Before you transition out of treatment, it is important that you work on an aftercare plan so that you feel more prepared to handle triggers or urges to use.
+For some people, aftercare involves regularly seeing a therapist and staying engaged with their 12-Step program, either as a member or an alum.
+It is important to find an aftercare strategy that works for you.